marcin-adamczewski/kmp-mvi/README.md

 - **Error Management**: Centralized error handling and propagation to the UI.
 - **Logging**: Built-in support for logging state transitions, actions, and effects.
 - **Lifecycle support**: Observe lifecycle events and react accordingly.
-- **Compose Support**: Dedicated extensions for state collection and effect handling in Jetpack and Multiplatform Compose.
+- **Compose Support**: Dedicated extensions for state collection and effect handling in Jetpack Compose.
 - **Test utils**: Helper functions for testing your MVI components with Turbine.

 ## Installation